3D character choosing between Figma and Photoshop

 Conclusion

-While Photoshop remains a powerful tool for photo editing and graphic design, Figma presents compelling advantages for UI/UX design specifically.
+While Photoshop remains a powerful photo editing and graphic design tool, Figma offers clear UI/UX design advantages.
 Its collaborative nature, vector-based design capabilities, and user-centric features make it a superior choice for modern digital product design.
-Whether you’re working in a team or as an individual, Figma offers a more streamlined and efficient approach to UI design compared to Photoshop.
+Whether you're working in a team or as an individual, Figma offers a more streamlined and efficient approach to UI design than Photoshop.

 Happy designing! 🥳